 Barcodes, in general, are codes which can be only readable by machines, they are basically lines and bars which are codes for characters, barcodes in excel are fonts which represents characters we provide, in excel by default we do not have any font available for barcodes, we need to install a separate font in order to use barcodes in excel from a third party.

-Let’s see how can we create barcode in excel for different code which includes the numbers and letters:
+- Let’s see how can we generate barcode in excel for different code, which includes the numbers and letters:

 Example #1 – Creating barcode using the “Code39” barcode Font

-Let’s see how can we create barcode by using “Code39” font by taking few values to convert into a barcode.
+Let’s see how we can generate a barcode in excel by using the “Code39” font by taking few values to convert into a barcode.

-Code39 is a common barcode which is used for various labels such as inventory, badges and industrial applications.
-This character consists of numbers 0-9, upper case letters A-Z, space character and few symbols like . $ / + %.
+Code39 is a common barcode that is used for various labels such as inventory, badges, and industrial applications.
+This character consists of numbers 0-9, upper case letters A-Z, the space character, and few symbols like $ / + %.

 Assume the below number that is quoted for items/products as below:

 Above is the list of items that are in the retail store and their code as per the retail owner to create the barcode in order to scan it.
-The code consists of numbers which need to be created for the barcode.
-Make sure the format for the code is in “Text”.
+The code consists of numbers that need to be created for the barcode.
+Make sure the format for the code is in “Text.”

-As we are going to create a barcode as per the Code39 font we should download the font from the web link which was discussed earlier as below:
+As we are going to generate a barcode as per the Code39 font, we should download the font from the web link which was discussed earlier as below:

 Install the “Code39” from the above link.

-We can see the font style of “Code39” in the excel font list after installing it, close and reopen the excel.
+We can see the font style of “Code39” in the font list after installing it, close, and reopen the excel.
 We can see in the list as follows:

-Now link the barcode column with code column and then change the font of the “Bar Code” column to “Code39”.
+Now link the barcode column with the code column and then change the font of the “Bar Code” column to “Code39”.

 We can visualize the barcodes as follows: